UmeshSingla/user-tags/readme.txt

 Tags: Tags, taxonomies, user taxonomy, user tags
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Requires at least: 5.4
+Requires at least: 6.0
-Tested up to: 5.8
+Tested up to: 6.3
 Stable tag: trunk

-Provides an interface to register Taxonomy for Users.
-Tags can be assigned in user profile to categorise them and view the list in front-end.
+User Tags provides an interface to register Taxonomy for Users along with a user-directory block to generate a filterable list of users.

 == Description ==

-Adds a **Taxonomy** option under **User** to create custom user taxonomy.
-All taxonomies are listed in Profile page for all users which allows users to add tags for the taxonomy.
-Each Tag is associated with a template, listing all users who added that tag in their profile.
+This plugin provides an interface to register Taxonomy for Users along with a user-directory block to generate a filterable list of users.
+User themselves/Admin can assign/un-assign Category/Term from User profile page.

+user-directory block can be used to list users for a particular role, along with an option to choose from fields and filters to display in front-end.
+User List has following features:
+ Search - Allows to search through users list based upon user name.
+ Filter - Taxonomies can be used to filter the user list.
+Multiple Taxonomy filters can be enabled from block setting.
+ Fields - Information to display about Users.
+Fields are set to include User Name by default.
+Addtiioanl fields like Bio, Image can be enabled from block setting.

 Supports Multisite

-Note:
-Only admin can manage Taxonomies.
-Users can add new tags.

 == Installation ==